g-amador/AzureMediaPlayerReactNativeAppDemo/README.md

 ###### Step 3: Modify the streaming URL in App.js

-Option 1: Modify to use AMP embed demo page:\
+**Option 1:** Modify to use AMP embed demo page:
-1. Copy the *.ism/manifest or *.mp4 URL of your asset provided via file/live streaming and/or progressive download in Azure Portal.\
+1. Copy the *.ism/manifest or *.mp4 URL of your asset provided via file/live streaming and/or progressive download in Azure Portal.
-2. Modify the App.js source URL (copied from Azure Portal) in the AMP demo page and paste it into the end of the embed demo player AMP page, e.g.:\
+2. Modify the App.js source URL (copied from Azure Portal) in the AMP demo page and paste it into the end of the embed demo player AMP page, e.g.:
 ```
 hhttps://ampdemo.azureedge.net/azuremediaplayer_embed.html?url=%2F%2Famssamples.streaming.mediaservices.windows.net%2F3b970ae0-39d5-44bd-b3a3-3136143d6435%2FAzureMediaServicesPromo.ism%2Fmanifest (AMP demo page after copying and updating URL)\
 source = {{ uri:'https://ampdemo.azureedge.net/azuremediaplayer_embed.html?url=https%3A%2F%2Fgamadortemp-euwe.streaming.media.azure.net%2F%2Fcfe2da93-a2d2-46a6-88df-748426d05fea%2FSample%20Video%20File%20For%20Testing.mp4' }} (App.js)
 ```

-Option 2: Instead use you're own page (tested only for Android).\
+**Option 2:** Instead use you're own page (tested only for Android).
-1. Modify you're App.js file to point to an index.html, located in the Assets folder of Android:\
+1. Modify you're App.js file to point to an index.html, located in the Assets folder of Android:s source={{uri:'file:///android_asset/index.html'}} (App.js)
-source={{uri:'file:///android_asset/index.html'}} (App.js)\
 2. Place your index.html in AzureMediaPlayerReactNativeAppDemo\android\app\src\main\assets.
 (Already done in the demo)